 Publishing the plugin

-Publish to the Plugin Portal
+To publish to the Gradle Plugin Portal:

 $ ./gradlew publishPlugins